 While Lisa Zimmerman’s primary areas of interest are in environmental and women’s poetry, she also explores flash-fiction and creative non-fiction.
-Zimmerman is pursuing a sabbatical in Europe to research and write a chat-book inspired by forgotten Saints of the Catholic Church.
+Zimmerman pursued a sabbatical in Europe to research and write a chat-book inspired by forgotten Saints of the Catholic Church.

 Ready for what's next?
 Here's what you need to know.